nodejs/node/doc/api/modules.md

 in a function by Node.js (see [module wrapper](#modules_the_module_wrapper)).
 In this example, the variable `PI` is private to `circle.js`.

-The `module.exports` can be assigned a new value (such as a function or object).
+The `module.exports` property can be assigned a new value (such as a function or object).

 Below, `bar.js` makes use of the `square` module, which exports a constructor: